Annapurna in the Monsoon Day 6: The Shrine of Dovan

 My first Nepal temple

-As I trekked I thought about how I actually had spent my first night in Nepal in the Boudhanath area of Kathmandu – very near the Buddhist temple which is a UNESCO site.
-But I took a wrong turn wandering in the evening trying to walk to Boudha stupa, and I flew to Pokhara straightaway the next day.
+As I walked, I thought about how I had actually spent my first night in Nepal in the Boudhanath area of Kathmandu - very near the Buddhist temple which is a UNESCO site.
+But I took a wrong turn wandering in the evening trying to walk to the Boudha stupa, and I flew to Pokhara straightaway the next day.
+So I never managed to see the famous temple on my first try.

-In Pokhara I considered taking a boat to the floating Hindu temple within Lake Phewa – but I ended up spending time with a Tibetan jewellery peddler instead.
+In Pokhara, I had considered taking a boat to the floating Hindu temple within Lake Phewa - but I ended up spending time with a Tibetan jewellery peddler instead.

-So it was that the first Nepal temple I encountered, was a rustic, moss-topped shrine of the Gurung people.
+So it was that the first Nepal temple I encountered was Dovan, a rustic, moss-topped shrine of the Gurung people.
 Just a simple alcove of stone within an ancient bamboo forest, hung with om mani padme hum, om mani padme hum.

 It suited me absolutely perfectly.